abjoerne/aws-tutorials/20170509-AWS-Bergen.md

 # AWS meetup Bergen 2017-05-09

 ## Excercise #1
+Intention is to protect your account
 * Assigning MFA to user
   * Take a look in IAM
   * Set MFA on the root account

 ## Excercise #2
+Intention is to protect your account with an audit log

 * Turn on and check out cloud-trail

 ## Excercise #3
+Intention is to use S3 to host webpages.

 * Make a simple webserver
   * Make a bucket in S3
   * Configure it to act as a webserver